DavidWeid/services-scroll-interaction/README.md

 ## Installation

-To setup this project and install it's tools/dependencies, if any, run the following command(s):
+To setup this project and install it's tools/dependencies run the following command(s):

 ```